 We want you to have the very best volunteering experience with us; therefore we take care to ensure you get the training and support you need to carry out your role including:

 - An initial induction to the organisation and the role.

-- Guidance and access to a bursary towards completing UKSCA accreditation – a globally recognised S&C coaching qualification
+- Mentorship towards completing UKSCA accreditation – a globally recognised S&C coaching qualification.

-- Access to a wider network, with visits to practitioners working in other locations
+- Dependent on progress, access to a wider network of practitioners working in other locations.

-Any further training and support needs will be discussed with the Lead S&C Coach, who will be your main point of contact.
+Any further training and support needs will be discussed with the Senior S&C team upon appointment to the internship.

 REWARD & RECOGNITION

 The time and skills that you provide are invaluable and we make every effort to ensure you feel appreciated in your role.
 Leeds Sport is invested in retaining volunteers and ensuring their volunteering is a supportive, high-quality experience working to the common aims of growing University sport and developing students skills.
 All S&C Interns will be eligible for the following:

 - A uniform in the form of a Leeds Sport t-shirt to wear during their sessions